ipuhakka/BetAI/Documentation/Diary.md

 it now takes anything from 0.2ms - 30ms.
 This cuts the performance of fitness evaluation for 2000 nodes from 7-9 hours to < 1 minute.
 Goal set acceptable was one evalution per second, but now the system is clearly above that.

+**8.10.2018**:
+Started working on crossover of nodes to produce new nodes.
+Implemented Crossover.

+Changed Outline.md to say that minimumStake is not controlled by algorithm: It is not used as an optimized parameter.
+This is because changing stake would produce results that vary from the goal of the program: Goal is to analyze risks better, and if the stake is same for all nodes, this can be achieved better.

+Changed Node constructor to throw ArgumentException on invalid parameters given.

+Created tests for Crossover and added new for Node to test ArgumentException being thrown.
+All tests run OK.